-Political science is a rapidly evolving discipline, which mirrors the current political climate of the United States.
-Renewed interest in the field means there may be more students considering degrees in political science.
-An online political science degree provides a foundation for many careers, preparing graduates for jobs in policy development, lobbying, journalism, and education.
+An online bachelor’s in political science degree provides a foundation for many careers, preparing graduates for jobs in policy development, lobbying, journalism, and education.
+This is good, because political science is a rapidly evolving discipline that mirrors the current political climate of the United States.
+Furthermore, renewed interest in the field means there may be more students considering degrees in political science.
 The Bureau of Labor Statistics (BLS) projects that between 2016 and 2026, political science positions will increase by 3%.

 Online Bachelor’s in Political Science Degree Program Ranking Guidelines

 We selected the degree programs based on the quality of program and range of courses provided as well as school awards, rankings, and reputation.